Yuzhen11/Effective_Modern_Cpp/ch5_rvalue_reference_move_sematics_perfect_forwarding/item23_understanding_move_and_forward/README.md

 1. Don't declare objects const if you want to be able to move from them.
 Move requests on const objects are silently transformed into copy operations.

-2. std::mvoe not only doesn't actually move anything, it doesn't even guarantee that the object it's casting will be eligible to be moved.
+2. std::move not only doesn't actually move anything, it doesn't even guarantee that the object it's casting will be eligible to be moved.

 ## std::forward